Updated: Aug 6

-Before the pandemic, I was a member of three gyms.
-I know; what a waste of money.
+Before the pandemic, I attended three gyms.
+What a waste of money that was.
 My logic at the time was that each gym served a purpose.
-It didn't matter, I was spending a little over 250 a month.
-I thought my needs were being met.
-The gyms I attended were the YMCA, Planet Fitness, and Yoga works.
-PF was local, inexpensive, and 24hrs.
-I am a night person, late-night gym sessions were convenient.
-I am a teacher and mom, which means my day starts early because of teaching and mommy duties.
-When I come home from work some days I have to cook.
-Every day, I like to unwind and have some me-time.
-I love doing things on my time.
-Planet Fitness is perfect for people who love to work out during the night and early mornings.
-The Y was a convenient place for me and my son to work out together.
-My son doesn't like the outdoors.
-If it was up to him he would play video games and watch tv all day.
-The Y was a place to get him out of the house and staying active.
+Spending $250 a month didn't bother me.
+The reason it didn't bother me was that my needs were met.
+The gyms I attended were the YMCA, Planet Fitness, and Yoga Works.
+Planet Fitness was local, inexpensive, and open 24 hours a day.
+I am a night person, and late-night gym sessions were convenient.
+My day starts early because of teaching and mommy duties.
+When I come home from work: my time is used cooking, unwinding, and having some me-time.
+The YMCA was a convenient place; for me and my son to work out together.
+The Ymca was a place to get him out of the house and stay active.
 Staying active is a struggle for most kids.
-We both enjoyed mommy and me classes along with swimming.
-The Y had so many activities to choose from.
-We took advantage of every one of them.
+We both enjoyed Mommy and me classes and swimming.
+We participated in various workout classes.
 My son was the best workout partner, personal trainer, and coach.
-At nine years old, he understood the importance of working out and how beneficial it was.
-Exercising was fun, It didn't feel like work or time passing.
-The Y bought us closer.
-I found the Y fun and a great way to spend quality time with my son.
+The Ymca is fun and a great way to spend quality time with my son.
 The YMCA helped me maintain my weight.
-When I looked back at my pictures, I noticed that I was in the best shape.
-Growing up, I always struggle with belly fat.
-When I went to the gym regularly, I didn't have that problem.
-I highly recommend the Y for families looking for activities to do together.
-My son was very fond of child watch.
-Child watch is a place kids attend to play board games, draw, solve puzzles, and interact with children their age.
-While my son attends child watch, I would attend adult classes such as total body sculpt classes and spin.
-Last, was Yoga works.
-I missed attending Yoga works.
-YW was my peace.
+When I looked back at pictures of myself: I noticed that I was in the best shape.
+We enjoyed the YMCA and all of the activities and classes it had to offer.
+I highly recommend the Ymca for families looking for activities to do together.
+My son enjoyed child watch.
+Child watch allows children to play board games, draw, solve puzzles, and interact with children their age.
+While my son attended Child Watch, I was in spin or total body sculpt classes.
+I was a member of Yoga Works.
+Yoga Works was my peace.
 It allowed me to unwind and mentally prepare my mind, body, and soul for the week.
-It was a little pricey, but it was so worth it.
+It was expensive but worth it.
 The ambiance was breathtaking.
 Yoga works mentally for me.
 The members were older than me.
 I was very impressed with how physically fit they were.
 Their endurance and strength amaze me.
 Yoga Works no longer has in-person classes due to the pandemic.

-Setting goals, what do I want to work on?
-Thinking, how can I reach these goals?
+Setting some goals, what do I want to work on?
+Think, how can I reach these goals?
 Are my goals realistic and practical?

-Having an idea of what I want my body image to be.
-I know my ideal weight.
+Having an idea of What body image I am looking for?
+What is my ideal weight?

-How can I make my workout fun?
-Exercising should not be torture.
-I love music, and I love hanging out with my friends.
-Why not incorporate the two.
+How can I make my workout fun? ( Exercising shouldn't feel like torture.
+I love music.
+Also, I love hanging out with my friends.
+I should incorporate the two.

 Understanding there are no shortcuts, results do not happen overnight.
-Acknowledge the baby steps that I am taking, staying optimistic.
+Uphold the baby steps that I am taking, staying optimistic.
 Eventually, I am going to see results.
-Remember, Rome wasn't built in one day.
+Remember Rome wasn't built in one day.

-Scheduling a day and time to work out.
-Holding myself accountable.
-That means sticking to it and not putting off what I can do today for tomorrow.
+Scheduling a day and time to exercise and holding myself accountable.
+Sticking to it and not putting off what I can do today for tomorrow.

-I have three months to achieve my my weight goal.
-Also, stay consistent and intentional in my workout.
-I will keep you posted on my Journey.
+I have three months to achieve my goal.
+I will keep you posted on my journey.